fin-T/4.-Professional-backend/README.md

 ## Running the app on the server (ubuntu) with docker
 #### Instance must have 2 or more GiB Memory and ssd 8 or more Gb

-Open port 80 and 443 for instance.
+Open port 80 and 443 for instance and 8111 for teamcity.

 Set domain name for your instance in Hosted zones and on domain registrar site.